Skip to content

 Origin & History

-Discovery and Development of AHK-Cu stems from broader research into copper-binding peptides, specifically building upon the foundational success of the well-known GHK-Cu peptide.
+Discovery and development of AHK-Cu stems from broader research into copper-binding peptides, specifically building upon the foundational success of the well-known GHK-Cu peptide.
 Scientists isolated the alanyl-histidyl-lysine (AHK) sequence to optimize its binding affinity for copper and to enhance its specific efficacy in dermal and follicular applications.
-This targeted development aimed to create a more potent compound for hair restoration.
-Regulatory Status currently designates the AHK-Cu peptide strictly as a research-only chemical across most global jurisdictions.
-It has not been approved by the FDA for human therapeutic use or as a medical treatment.
-However, it remains a subject of intense investigation in cosmetic science and dermatology for potential future applications in topical hair loss treatments.
+This targeted development aimed to create a more potent compound specifically tailored for hair restoration.
+Regulatory status currently designates the AHK-Cu peptide strictly as a research-only chemical across most global jurisdictions.
+It has not been approved by the FDA for human therapeutic use or as a medical treatment for hair loss.
+However, it remains a subject of intense investigation in cosmetic science and dermatology for potential future applications in topical formulations.

 Frequently Asked Questions